 The resident must declare his or her participation in the first non-resident company.
 The prior must be applied as long as the non-resident companies carry out an economic activity through the corresponding organisation of material resources and staff, that is, that they do not have an instrumental character whose purpose is merely the indirect control of the goods on behalf of the real owner.

-Question: Do uo need to declare the bank accounts of a foreign corporation in which I am a 100% shareholder?
+Question: Do I need to declare the bank accounts of a foreign corporation in which I am a 100% shareholder?

 Yes, since you would be considered the beneficial owner of the bank accounts, even though they are in the name of your company.

-Question: Do you need to declare money I have in virtual bank accounts such as TransferWise or Revolut?
+Question: Do you need to declare money I have in virtual bank accounts such as TransferWise, N26 or Revolut?

-If the virtual account has all the details of a traditional bank account, you should probably declare it with the rest of your bank accounts.
+If the virtual account has all the details of a traditional bank account, you should declare it along with the rest of your bank accounts.

 Question: Do you need to declare the balance of your PayPal account?

-No, PayPal accounts don’t fit any of the category definitions that apply to the modelo 720 and are thus not included.
+PayPal accounts don’t fit any of the category definitions that apply to the modelo 720 and are thus not included.
+However, unfortunately, Spanish Hacienda loves to leave grey areas in these matters and have people worry unnecessarily instead of explaining exactly what to include and what not.

 Question: How is the value of a foreign company determined, given that it is not quoted on any stock exchange and is hence a private company.